Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

     public Array<float2, 3> uv;
 }
 ```
-Which means it will be visible in every file imported it(yes, you need to make fields public as well)
+Which means it will be visible in every file imported into it(yes, you need to make fields public as well)
-You can do it in GLSL as well, however Slang is giving this possibility for modules out of the box which is the advantage I think.
+You can do it in GLSL too, however, Slang gives this possibility for modules out of the box which is the advantage I think.

-For example, create some module to abstract some logic and you can import it in the other shader like that ```import common.mesh_common;``` where __common__ is the folder and __.__ is the __/__ for the folder.
+For example, create a module to abstract some logic and you can import it in the other shader like that ```import common.mesh_common;``` where __common__ is the folder and __.__ is the __/__ for the folder.
-In GLSL you have a built-in variable ```gl_NumWorkGroups``` to get the dispatch size, Slang and HLSL, however, doesn't have it.
+In GLSL, you have a built-in variable ```gl_NumWorkGroups``` to get the dispatch size; Slang and HLSL, however, don't have it.
 What to do?
-Not a problem, if you use Vulkan just use an assembly to get this variable while preserving HLSL-like syntax:
+Not a problem, if you use Vulkan, just use an assembly to get this variable while preserving HLSL-like syntax:
 ```cpp
 uint3 GetWorkgroupCount()
 {